-Management plans, design and construction plans, operations and maintenance plans required by licence and/or permit conditions may include monitoring to evaluate whether design and/or performance criteria for waste management systems are being met.
+Management plans, design and construction plans, operations and maintenance plans, and closure and reclamation plans required by licence and/or permit conditions may include monitoring to evaluate whether design and/or performance criteria for waste management systems are being met.
 This type of monitoring may be associated with requirements for a response framework, with action levels and general response actions, to provide an early warning system to prevent non-compliance with conditions and potential environmental impacts (see section 4.5 and the Standard Water Licence Conditions and Schedules).
 Applicable LWB guidance documents may set out requirements for this type of monitoring, and in licences, conditions may require the licensee to include this type of monitoring in specific plans and manuals.
 In some licences, separate water and/or groundwater monitoring plans may be required.

 Aquatic Effects Monitoring Programs (AEMPs) may be required in licences to monitor the short- and long-term effects of a project on the wider aquatic receiving environment.
 In particular, AEMPs are meant to monitor project-related effects on the aquatic ecosystem including, for example, effects to water quality and/or quantity, aquatic habitats, and aquatic life.
 In addition to demonstrating that WQOs are being met, AEMPs can indicate whether the WQOs for the site are sufficiently protective and identify any effects that were not originally predicted.
 AEMPs include a response framework to link monitoring results to response actions.
 More information on when the LWBs may require AEMPs and on the LWBs’ expectations for AEMPs is available in the MVLWB/GNWT Guidelines for Aquatic Effects Monitoring Programs.